This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 It quickly became evident that six days was nowhere near enough time to even scratch the surface of Florence.

-Even though I had six days when you factor in things like jet lag and exhaustion, tired legs and sore feet my days were not filled with sightseeing alone but included much-needed downtime to try and regain my strength, so I did not ruin the rest of my trip by getting sick.
+Even though I had six days when you factor in things like jet lag and exhaustion, tired legs and sore feet time to relax and recover was essential.
+I needed to regain my strength, so I did not ruin the rest of my trip by getting sick.

 I also had plans for a couple of half-day trips with a friend, things I would never have done on my own.
 It all takes time, and I am not one who likes to rush.